 Most primroses are spring blooming, but some start flowering in mid- to late winter in mild climates, and a few bloom in early summer.
 Some go dormant in late fall or winter; mark their location before they disappear.

 Nearly all are good plants for the woodland garden.Primula japonica

-Grows 2 1/2 ft. high, 1 1/2 ft. wide.
-Spoon shaped, light green, to 9 in. long leaves.
-Tiered blossoms in purple with yellow eye; up to 5 whorls on each stout stem.
-Ample water; will grow at edge of pond, even in very shallow water.
+Grows to 2 1/2 ft. high and 1 1/2 ft. wide.
+Spoon-shaped, light green leaves to 9 in. long.
+Tiered blossoms in purple with a yellow eye; up to 5 whorls on each stout stem.
+Ample water; will grow at the edge of a pond, even in very shallow water.